Magnetized Kerr-Newman-Taub-NUT spacetimes: Some properties of the Melvin-Kerr-Newman-Taub-NUT spacetimes

-where $r=r_H$.
-In figure \ref{fig:Cx0}, we plot the typical behaviour of the equatorial circumference versus the NUT charge and the magnetic field.
+In figure \ref{fig:Cx0}, we plot the typical behaviour of the equatorial circumference versus the NUT charge $l$ and the magnetic field $b$, where we set $a=6,\,m=7$ and $q=1$.

-The latter circumference involves an integral, which we can't find an explicit exact form for it.
-In figure \ref{fig:Cx1b}, we plot the result of numerical integration for the circumfeerence as a function of the magnetic field, where we set the other black hole parameters to a set of fixed numbers.
+The latter circumference involves an integral, which we can't find it explicitly as an exact form.
+In figure \ref{fig:Cx1b}, we plot the result of numerical integration for the circumference, as a function of the magnetic field, where we set the other black hole parameters as $a=6,\,l=1,\,m=7$ and $q=1$.

+The other interesting surfaces for the black hole (\ref{MAG}) are the stationary limit surfaces.
+The stationary limit surfaces $r=r_s(x)$ are the roots of eqution \be \rho (r_s(x),x)\pm f'(r_s(x),x)\omega'(r_s(x),x)=0. \ee For a generic black hole (\ref{MAG}), the equation (\ref{stationary}) turns out to be \be S(r_s,x)\equiv\sum \limits_{n=0}^{10}\alpha_n(a,b,l,m,q,x) r_s^n=0, \ee which of course, is not solvable by radicals.
+Hence, we consider the black hole with the same parameters $a=6,\,b=2,\,l=1,\,m=7$ and $q=1$, which we considered before in this section.
+The inner and outer event horizons are at $r_-=3.4$ and $r_H= 10.6$, respectively.